ForgeRock/ds-operator/README.md

 you can ignore.
 It will be deleted when the custom resource is deleted.

 For GCP, a sample script [create-gcp-creds.sh](hack/create-gcp-creds.sh) is provided that will create a storage bucket and a service account that can access that bucket.
-It also creates kubernetes  `cloud-storage-credentials` secret.
+It also creates the Kubernetes  `cloud-storage-credentials` secret.

 Note to ForgeRock developers: A GCP bucket has been created for you.
 Reach out on slack.